 Glasgow City Council’s mission is to make Glasgow flourish as a modern, multi-cultural, metropolitan city of opportunity, achievement, culture and sporting excellence where citizens and businesses thrive and visitors are always welcome.

-Glasgow City of Science is a pioneering partnership that aims to ensure everybody in the city region benefits from science and technology.
+Glasgow City of Science and Innovation is a pioneering partnership that aims to ensure everybody in the city region benefits from science and technology.
 It recognises the importance of communicating science as part of Glasgow and the West of Scotland’s heritage and culture.

 The emergence of the Glasgow City of Science initiative signalled a commitment from multi-sector partners to work smarter together to leverage the region’s scientific potential as a major driver of sustainable economic development.
 It is based in Scotland’s largest city, which is a focus for innovation and great place to invest.
 A city with great people and a high level of education and skills.
 A city committed to the growth sectors of the economy, all of which have a science element.